Dealing with anger, grief and emotions during sex after prostate cancer

 • Anger.
 It’s normal to feel upset when you’ve gone through prostate cancer and you've lost your usual sexual function.

 • Frustration.
-Recovery takes time and is uncertain — and that can be incredibly frustrating for some men.
+Recovery takes time and is uncertain.
+That can be incredibly frustrating for some men.

 • Hopelessness.
 You may feel defeated, afraid that there’s nothing you can do.